benasher44/benasher.co/_drafts/kotlin-ios-getting-started-interop.md

 @end;
 {% endhighlight %}

-Interestingly since enums in Kotlin are classes, Kotlin/Native generates an Obj-C class with each enum case defined as a readonly class property on the type.
-This generated class inherits from the `KotlinEnum` superclass, which is another generated class that utilizes Obj-C lightweight generics to implement base enum functionality such as case comparison, equality and initialization.
+Since enums are just classes in Kotlin, the compiler generates an Obj-C class with each enum case defined as a readonly class property on the type.
+This generated class inherits from a `KotlinEnum` superclass, which is another generated class that utilizes Obj-C lightweight generics to provide base-layer enum functionality including case comparison, equality and initialization.

 ## Integrating Kotlin on iOS